nicst174/ros_classloader_basics/classloader_ext_test/README.md

 ## Explanation
 CMake:
 - First you need to find the class_loader and the new created package you want to load dynamically.
-- Then add the depandancy to catkin_package.
+- Then add the dependancy to catkin_package.

 Source files: